 - although the temperature on Mercury can go as high as 462°C, the side of the planet facing away from the Sun is always very cold

 - one of the key objectives for BepiColombo is to find out whether there is ice on the cold side of the planet

 BepiColombo consists of four sections: a Mercury Transfer Module (MTM) - designed to get the spacecraft to the planet - two orbiters: the European Mercury Planetary Orbiter (MPO) and the Japanese Mercury Magnetospheric Orbiter (MMO) and a sunshield and interface structure (MOSIF) to protect it during the cruise phase.

 ESA is responsible for the larger MPO.
 Its 11 scientific instruments will study Mercury from a low-polar-orbit.

-UK space scientists, led by the University of Leicester, are developing one of the key instruments on board BepiColombo: MIXS (Mercury Imaging X-ray Spectrometer).
+UK space scientists, led by the University of Leicester, developed one of the key instruments on board BepiColombo: MIXS (Mercury Imaging X-ray Spectrometer).
 MIXS will be used to help find out about what the planet’s surface is made of.
 This will help to explain how the planet formed during the early history of the Solar System.

 MIXS will measure fluorescent X-rays that come from the Sun and are reflected off the planet’s surface.
 Fluorescent X-ray measurements can be used to identify chemical elements while measurements at infrared wavelengths can be used to determine mineral composition.